 More compact than extension ladders, telescoping ladders lengthen and shorten to meet your specific project needs and collapse down for convenient transport and storage.
+Telescoping ladders can vary greatly in price depending on their make and model.
+Light-duty models can be found for under $100, while commercial-grade ladders for job sites can run upwards of $500.
+Most telescoping ladders fall in the middle of that range.

-- Best for Medium Tasks: ARCHOM Telescopic Ladder
+- Best Overall: ARCHOM Telescopic Ladder

 - Most Customizable: Xtend & Climb Telescoping Ladder